-Moody's Analytics is a trusted, leading provider of economic and financial forecasts for major countries; global metropolitan areas; the U.S.; and all its states, metropolitan areas and counties.
-In addition, we also forecast specialized datasets such as the Case-Shiller® Home Price Indexes, and through leading credit bureau Equifax, detailed forecasts for a wide range of U.S. household credit.
+With extensive experience in national and subnational data management and forecasting, Moody's Analytics is a trusted, leading provider of economic and financial forecasts for major countries; global metropolitan areas; the U.S.; and all its states, metropolitan areas and counties.
+In addition, we also forecast specialized datasets such as the Case-Shiller® Home Price Indexes, and leading consumer credit bureau from Equifax.
 All of our forecasts at both national and subnational, are updated monthly.

 Our approach to forecasting the U.S. and its regional economies is informed by both national and regional analysis.
 The process starts each month with the U.S. forecast.
 The Moody's Analytics U.S. macro model is a large, 1,600-equation simultaneous-equilibrium model that allows for interrelationships among all of the sectors of the U.S. economy, including production, income, financial markets, consumer spending, and labor markets.
 Our chief economist, Mark Zandi, and his staff discuss the economic outlook and refine the forecast so that it accurately reflects our view of where the U.S. economy is headed, in both the near and the long term.

 After the U.S. forecast is finalized, those results are used in the regional forecasts.
 The national drivers are run through models for each state and metro area.
 In addition to the national forecasts, regional variables such as costs of doing business are included in the regression equations whenever possible.
 Demographics and industrial structure also play key roles in defining the regional outlooks within the context of the U.S. macro forecast.
 Once the model-based forecast is derived, analysts review each state and metro area forecast to make sure the results are consistent with both the national forecast and regional-specific conditions.